 Built for a group, the open floor plan has a great flow while offering stunning views with the sounds of the river.
 Eagles fly by at eye level, the elk and deer are always moving through the property, sunrise and sunsets on the mountains can be stunning, and rainbows are common after summer rains.
 Of course being owned by artists means the home is full of original art inspired by the area.
 Shirl’s fantastic oil paintings grace the walls of the home and there are bronze sculptures by John that come alive in the natural daylight.
 Settle in to a comfortable couch and contemplate the images of wilderness - both inside and out!

 The bedrooms all have high-end mattresses with high thread count linens, down comforters and fluffy down pillows.
-All rooms have different personality with calm, mellow colors, nice furnishings and of course Shirl's paintings.
+All rooms have a different personality with calm, mellow colors, unique furnishings and of course Shirl's paintings.
 You'll sleep well in the guest lodge!

-The common areas have rooms for a large group with a spacious modern kitchen made for multiple cooks, a huge dining table with views of Yellowstone for inspiring group dinner conversations, and seating/conversation areas that are comfortable, roomy and inviting.
+The common areas have rooms for a large group with a spacious modern kitchen made for multiple cooks, a huge handmade creative and artistic dining table with views of Yellowstone for inspiring group dinner conversations, and seating/conversation areas that are comfortable, roomy and inviting.

 The property’s location is phenomenal!
-It is dramatically built into the bank above the Yellowstone River, and Yellowstone Park is directly on the other side…we’re neighbors.
-It is also at the edge of the small mountain town of Gardiner, MT…charming, friendly and eclectic.
-It’s a short walk to local restaurants, the great local Gardiner Market, and you can even walk to the park entrance to inspect the historic Roosevelt arch.
+The home is dramatically set above the Yellowstone River, and Yellowstone Park is directly on the other side…literally neighbors to the Park It is also at the edge of the small mountain town of Gardiner, MT…charming, friendly and eclectic.
+It’s a short walk to local restaurants, the wonderful local Gardiner Market grocery store, and you can even walk to the park entrance to inspect the historic Roosevelt arch, if you are so inclined.
 Businesses in town offer all kinds of fun adventures for guests including river rafting, wildlife tours, horseback rides, fly fishing trips, sleigh rides, ski rentals and more.

-Gardiner is a very walkable little mountain town and we encourage you to get out and walk - or bike!
-We offer several bicycles for our guests to use around town, whether to the grocery store or just cruising....
+Gardiner is a very walkable little mountain town and we encourage you to get out and walk... to the grocery store, restaurants, and the outfitters to go white water rafting!

 A perfect 'home away from home' for your Yellowstone adventures.